 Sweet corn is one of those consistent crops.
 It grows steadily and always ripens at the same time.
 There’s really no staggering it.
 I planted 2 packages of seeds that gave me 60 stalks this year.
 Each stalk produced 2 ears of corn so I am now looking at over 100 ears of corn all ready now!

 I have been experimenting with homemade pasta and am trying out different herbs and spices to see what pairs well.
 One of my favorite discoveries was saffron.
 Saffron is a flower that comes from the Saffron crocus.
 It has a strong, almost sage honey, smell, and taste.
 It is always best to use threads vs. powder.
 The threads add a wonderful flavor and a rich golden-yellow hue which makes it perfect for pasta.

-So now that the garden is in full bloom and you have fresh vegetables by the basket-full, what are you going to do with all this bounty?
-Over the next few weeks, I will be sharing some of my favorite fresh garden recipes using the vegetables I grew this year.
+So now that the garden is in full bloom and you have fresh vegetables by the basketful, what are you going to do with all this bounty?
+This is Post 2 of my Garden Series and today’s vegetable is the cucumber.

 My Oma always had several hills of cucumbers growing in her garden.
 She was a canner and liked to make her own pickles: sweet, dill, bread and butter.
 When I decided to plant a garden, I used my Oma’s as my inspiration not taking into consideration I don’t like pickles.
 Now I have all these cucumbers and as much as I love salads I have to find other ways to use the cucumbers.
 Today I am sharing Baked Ranch Cucumber Chips, Cucumber Dill Vegetable Dip, Creamy Cucumber Salad, and Vinegar and Oil Cucumbers.